-- companies with severe controversies regarding established international norms, such as the principles of the UN Global Compact, the OECD Guidelines for Multinational Enterprises (MNEs) and the UN Guiding Principles for Business and Human Rights. - companies involved in controversial weapons (anti-personnel mines, cluster munitions, chemical weapons, biological weapons, depleted uranium, white phosphorus and nuclear weapons). - companies that derive more than a certain amount of their revenues from the involvement in military equipment and services. - companies that derive more than a certain amount of their revenues from thermal coal extraction. - companies that derive more than a certain amount of their revenues from coal-based power generation. - companies involved in the production of tobacco, and companies involved in the distribution of tobacco in excess of a certain amount of their revenues.
+- companies with severe controversies regarding established international norms, such as the principles of the UN Global Compact, the OECD Guidelines for Multinational Enterprises (MNEs) and the UN Guiding Principles for Business and Human Rights. - companies involved in controversial weapons (anti-personnel mines, cluster munitions, chemical weapons, biological weapons, depleted uranium and white phosphorus). - companies involved in nuclear weapons outside of the Non-Proliferation Treaty (NPT) - companies involved in nuclear weapons inside of the Non-Proliferation Treaty (NPT)4 - companies that derive more than a certain amount of their revenues from the involvement in military equipment and services4. - companies that derive more than a certain amount of their revenues from thermal coal extraction. - companies that derive more than a certain amount of their revenues from coal-based power generation. - companies involved in the production of tobacco, and companies involved in the distribution of tobacco in excess of a certain amount of their revenues.

-In respect of private markets strategies, Allianz Global Investors generally applies the Allianz Sustainability Integration Framework, which also sets out certain exclusion criteria with regard to companies associated with controversial weapons and involved in coal (subject to certain materiality thresholds).
+In respect of private markets strategies, Allianz Global Investors generally applies the Allianz Sustainability Integration Framework, which also sets out certain exclusion criteria with regard to companies associated with controversial weapons and involved in coal and oil sand (subject to certain materiality thresholds).
 Indirect strategies typically seek similar exclusion where target funds are willing to accept such requests.
 Further details can be found here: Allianz Sustainability Integration Framework.